morphium/morphium.github.com/_posts/2013-12-06-reading-summary-for-2013.markdown

 Esperanto

-1. Gerda malaperis (Gerda disappeared):
+1. *Gerda malaperis* (Gerda disappeared):
    Probably one of the most famous books among people who has just shown interest in Esperanto.
-   Remarkable for its style, as it's written in the way that the further you read, the more complicated the language becomes.
+   Remarkable for its style, as it's written in the way that the further you read it, the more complicated its language becomes.

-2. La adventuroj de Alicio in Mirlando (Alice's Adventures in Wonderland):
+2. *La adventuroj de Alicio in Mirlando* (Alice's Adventures in Wonderland):
    The first book I had ever read in a foreign language (English), now has also become the first complete book I've finished in the international language.
    Yes, it's a translation, of course.
 But I still enjoyed it very much.